Hypocisy/RPGCoreV3-Chinese-wiki/Language.md

-Directory: "./../languagemodule"
+Directory: "./../Language"
-Module: LanguageModule
+Module: Language

 The language module is handling the majority of general translation aspects, however note that some things (e.G: skill descriptions, item displayname, passive tree nodes etc) would be handled by their local module rather then the language module.

-# Configuration (./../languagemodule/config.yml)
+# Configuration (./../Language/config.yml)

 The general configuration options of the language module.